grafana/grafana-plugin-examples/examples/app-with-service-account/README.md

 ```

 The `permission` section defines the set of permissions granted to the plugin's service account.
-See the Grafana documentation about [access control](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) for more information.
+Refer to the Grafana documentation about [access control](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) for more information.

 ## Service registration

-Once a plugin is registered with an `iam` section, Grafana will automatically create a service account and a token for it.
+Once a plugin is registered with an `iam` section, Grafana automatically creates a service account and a token for it.
 Grafana will then share the service account token with the plugin, using an environment variable:

 ```go
 	// Get the service account token that has been shared with the plugin